IntrinsicLabs/osgood/docs/Osgood-Application-File.md

 ## Routing

-After the application basics have been configured we can go ahead and configure the different routes used in our application.
+After the application basics have been configured, we can go ahead and configure the different routes used in our application.
 This can be done by calling methods on the `app` objects.
 Each of these methods have the same signature: